-You should already know how to do this if you have an antivirus program on your computer; however, if you do not, I recommend you check out my post on the various antivirus programs, for more information on what to invest your money in.
+You should already know how to do this if you have an antivirus program on your computer; however, if you do not, I recommend you use SpyHunter, alternately you could check out my post on the various antivirus programs, for more information on what to invest your money in.

 Run Registry Scan

 Another common trait associated with viruses, is the corruption of the operating systems registry.
 Whether intentional or unintentional, typically once these viruses have taken up residence on your computer, they will spread and damage other components of the computer, which means, the effects of the virus can remain, even after you have removed the virus.

 This is why I recommend the use of a multifaceted registry cleaner tool.
 One that is able to repair your registry, remove any additional lingering malware, remove redundant files and speed up your system in the process.
 There are several tools that are capable of completing all of these tasks, however the program I recommend is SpeedyPC Pro and that’s primarily due to its efficiency.
 You can learn more about this tool here:

 |The solution(s) below are for ADVANCED level computer users.
 If you are a beginner to intermediate computer user, I highly recommend you use the automated tool(s) above!|